arthurBricq/minimal_blockchain/README.md

 A simple blockchain to store **text information** immutably across the network.

-- Transactions are just plain text: they are not signed, nor do they keep track of whom sent them.
+- **Transactions** are just plain text: they are not signed, nor do they keep track of whom sent them.
+They can be written exactly once on the blockchain.

 - Workers communicate between themselves on a P2P network (`libp2p.rs`) when they finish to mine.
 This allows other workers to abort mining if they found the block to be valid.

+- Workers are able to track blockchain divergence across time, by basically keep track of several chains.
+AS soon as one becomes longer than the others, this chain becomes the new 'main' chain.

 - There is a centralized web server (`server.rs`) which acts as the **mempool** of the network.
 Each node request the server a new transaction through a `GET` request.

+- Transaction are deleted server from the mempool when the message is written deep enough in the blockchain representation of the server.

 # Getting started